Warner Bros. Cartoons

 | 01/03/2012 | Golden Collection Volume 1, Disc 3, Cartoon B1 | 1929 | Bosko the Talk Ink Kid | In which a crudely animated negro child does stuff.
 Full version elsewhere, perhaps. |

 Unrated, but this is a cartoon for which the phrase "For historical use only" was later invented.
-The novelty that it exists at all was clearly the draw at the time, but it hasn't aged well. | |
+The novelty that it exists at all was clearly the draw at the time, but it hasn't aged well.
+Also appears on Disc 4, see below. |

 | 01/03/2012 | Golden Collection Volume 1, Disc 3, Cartoon B2 | 1931 | Lady, Play Your Mandolin | In which cartoon animals get drunk and dance to the tune of Lady, Play Your Mandolin.
 All it needs is a ukelele. |